Tek-User/CMM-Arm/3D-Parts/README.md

 Ideally the thick washers would have 1/4" ID, but then you would need fewer washers, maybe about a total of 0.75" thickness of washers.
 Mcmaster-Carr has "Oversize Washers" like mine at $8.90 for 10 pieces.
 They also have "Metric Oversize Washers" at OD: 540mm, ID:17mm, thickness: 2.7-3.3mm  At a cost of $13.16 for 25 pieces.

 McMaster also has oversize washers with OD: 2", ID: 1/4" Thickness 0.042-0.051.
 You would need about 17-18 of these, or a little fewer due to smaller ID.
 The cost these is $6.11 for 25 pieces and you would use about 18 or fewer of them.
 This is likely the cheapest option because it gives the best ability to dial-in the required amount of counter weight.

+The top of the base is held by twelve #4 x 5/8" sheet metal screws.
+I found that only 6 arond the perimeter stiull allowed the lid to flex a little with off-center torques to the encoder axle.
+It is much more rigit with the added inner ring of 6 screws.